-Every breast cancer survivor has their own experience when fighting their way through this disease.
+Every breast cancer survivor and thriver has their own experience when fighting their way through this disease.
 When battling breast cancer, emotional well-being is just as important as one’s physical health.
 Going through cancer is hard — and trying to keep positive mentally can be challenging.

 In this blog, we have some tips and ideas to help patients going through treatment, survivors or those living with metastatic breast cancer find stress-relieving activities that can help take care of one’s emotional well-being.
 Read on!